Big Chill With China Takes Its Toll On Flow Of Money, People And Ideas

 Entrepreneurs and former diplomats are encountering more monitoring in China or curtailing travel there altogether after Chinese authorities arrested two Canadians — former diplomat Michael Kovrig and consultant Michael Spavor — on suspicion of espionage in December.
 Both men remain detained.

-When one American technology executive traveled to Beijing in March with a small delegation, a Chinese security team dressed in head-to-toe black body armor accompanied them unannounced to all meetings over several days and tailed them to the airport.
+When one American technology executive traveled to Beijing in March with a small delegation, a Chinese security team dressed head-to-toe in black body armor accompanied them unannounced to all meetings over several days and tailed them to the airport.
 "We were told it was for our own protection," says the executive, who declined to be named for fear of retribution.

 The rapid deterioration in working conditions has turned the U.S. business community — once the strongest supporter of engagement with China — away from favoring a more conciliatory strategy with China.